Federal Technical Assistance Grants for Colorado Water Projects

 For a list of potential federal grant opportunities, visit the Water Funding Opportunity Navigator.

-Please note: Some federal grant applicants have reported times of up to 2-3 months to complete registration with the federal SAM.gov website.
-A SAM account and associated Unique Entity ID (UEI) are required to receive ARPA funding.
-Additionally, your SAM account must be set to Public to allow CWCB to confirm that your agency is eligible to receive federal funds.
-If your organization does not currently have a SAM account, consider beginning the registration process as soon as possible.
+Please note: A federal System for Award Management (SAM) account and/or Unique Entity ID (UEI) are required to receive ARPA funding.
+Additionally, your SAM or UEI account must be set to Public to allow CWCB to confirm that your agency is eligible to receive federal funds.
+Some federal grant applicants have reported times of up to 2-3 months to complete registration with the federal SAM.gov website.
+If your organization does not currently have a SAM or UEI account, consider beginning the registration process as soon as possible.

 More Information